KouateMuhamed/KouateMuhamed.github.io/_pages/cv.md

 Work experience
 ======
+* **Stanford University, Visiting Student Researcher**, December 2020 - Present Computational Neuroscience Laboratory (CNSLAB) under the supervision of Dr Ehsan Adeli, and Dr Niki Martinel

 * **BidPremium, AI Engineer**,            March 2020 - Present
-  *  My role consists of the creation and implementation of Deep Learning models to solve    tasks mainly related to Computer Vision
+  * Responsible for the defects detection pipeline, processing images of fabrics, cables, and lenses.
+    1) Analyzed the state-of-the-art to identify the most appropriate techniques for the task (papers, and surveys)
+    2) Collected a curated dataset with scripts in Python (CVAT, PASCAL VOC, COCO, and YOLO format)
+    3) Implemented the most promising models with Pytorch or Tensorflow, and tested their performance on the internal dataset

 * **University of Udine, Research Assistant in Computer Vision**, September 2020 - Present
-  * Research assistant – Department of Computer Science – Machine Learning and Perception Lab
+  * Research Assistant – Department of Computer Science – Machine Learning and Perception Lab

 * **Lead The Future, Mentee**,            October 2020 - Present
   * Among the few Italian students selected to be mentees for LeadTheFuture, a leading mentorship non-profit organization for students in STEM, with an acceptance rate below 20%.